DAGWorks-Inc/hamilton/examples/hamilton_ui/README.md

    Then go to http://localhost:8242 and create (1) an email, and (2) a project.
    See [this video](https://youtu.be/DPfxlTwaNsM) for a walkthrough.

+### Run the example

 2. Ensure you have the right python dependencies installed.
 ```bash
 cd hamilton/examples/hamilton_ui
 pip install -r requirements.txt
 ```

 2. Run the `run.py` script.
-Providing the email, and project ID to be able to log to the Hamilton UI.
+Providing the email/username, and project ID to be able to log to the Hamilton UI.
 ```bash
 python run.py --email <email> --project_id <project_id>
 ```